Skip to main content

 About this task

 You can add new statements for new users and groups, or you can modify the attributes of existing statements.
-For more options, see the vserver object-store-server bucket policy man pages.
+Learn more about vserver object-store-server bucket policy in the ONTAP command reference.

 User and group permissions can be granted when the bucket is created or as needed later.
 You can also modify the bucket capacity and QoS policy group assignment.